hhxsv5/laravel-s/README.md

 ],
 ```

-About the heartbeat configuration, it can only be set on the `main server` and cannot be configured on ports.
+About the heartbeat configuration, it can only be set on the `main server` and cannot be configured on `ports`, but the `port` inherits the heartbeat configuration of the `main server`.

 For TCP socket, `onConnect` and `onClose` events will be blocked when `dispatch_mode` of Swoole is `1/3`, so if you want to unblock these two events please set `dispatch_mode` to `2/4/5`.